evanfurniss/responsive-portfolio/README.md

 # Responsive Portfolio

 ## Overview
-This assignment asked that we set up an initial portfolio page, built from the ground up using HTML, CSS, and assistance from Bootstrap.
-With these tools I was able to create a very basic responsive style portfolio.
-It currently has 3 pages; an about me of days past, a contact page for present day inqueries, and a portfolio page of projects yet to come.
+I created a portfolio page, built from the ground up using HTML, CSS, and assistance from Bootstrap.
+With these tools, I was able to create a responsive style portfolio.
+It currently has 3 pages; an about me, a contact page, and a portfolio page of my past projects.

-I had a very hard time wrapping my brain around the idea of integrating bootstrap into the code.
-After some help from students, and especially the assistance of our TA, Kieran, I was able to create a basic webpage that I will continue to bulk up over our holiday break.
-The basics of HTML make sense, the addition of CSS is a little more fuzzy and only several hours ago did bootstrap start to click.
+I had a very hard time initially with integrating bootstrap.
+After some help from an associate, Kieran, I was able to create a portfolio where I will add past, current, and future projects in an easy to navigate page.
+The fundamentals of HTML and CSS had been a challenge.
+With Kieran's assistance I feel far more confident with these technologies.
+Bootstrap was helpful in creating different sections to my webpage.
+In the future I hope to completely rehaul my webpage to allow my personal CSS flavor to come throuh.

-Future content that will be available on my active page soon will include images of my previous work, a more personalized about me page, and a contact form that pulls that information for me and stores it for future use.
+Future content that will be available on my active page will include links to my previous work, a more personalized about me page, and a contact link that will allow users to send me an email.

 ## Acknowledgements
 I used Bootstrap version 4.5.3 while creating the portfolio framework.